 I don't think so.

 And that's what I think is the basic problem with many troubled marriages and divorce situations.
-I think we are so busy trying to validate our spouses percieved shortcomings that we are completely blind to the impact that truly has on our child or children.
+I think we are so busy trying to validate what we see as our spouse's shortcomings that we are completely blind to the impact that truly has on our children.

 It's not easy, when we are feeling low and unloved, to refrain from pointing out how someone else is low and shouldn't be loved.
 But not easy doesn't make it right.
 Like Glennon Doyle says, "We can do hard things."